aDu/meme-search/README.md

 # meme-search
+Given a keyword, returns random array of memes.

 `npm i -S meme-search`

-Using a search term/keyword, gives you an array of random memes.

 Currently grabs them from /r/memes subreddit (using the top results).
 No API key needed.